-Scientists collected over 13 specimens of deep-water coral during the campaign.
-A Smithsonian scientist that specializes in these and other families of coral identified that nine of these specimens are new in some form; eight being a new species and one being a new genus.
+Scientists collected over thirteen specimens of deep-water coral during the campaign.
+A Smithsonian scientist who specializes in these and other families of coral determined that nine of these specimens are new in some form; eight being a new species and one being a new genus.

 While all of these Latin scientific names may not mean much to the average person, they symbolize important advances in scientific discovery and the future of deep-ocean exploration.

 What are Benthos?

 Most benthos are spineless bottom feeders.
 That may sound harsh, but many benthos are indeed invertebrates, meaning they lack a backbone.
 Creatures like sea stars are a great example of an invertebrate benthic species.
 With about 2,000 species of sea stars living in the ocean, these charismatic critters are widely known for having five arms, but species with ten, twenty, and even forty arms exist.

 Though benthos feeding habits differ, many filter feed, which entails sieving food particles or small organisms from the ocean.
 Others eat bottom sediments, graze on kelp, eat carrion, or hunt other animals.
 Because sunlight cannot usually reach below 200 feet in the ocean, few food sources grow on the deep seafloor.
-Therefore, benthic animals in the deep ocean have to rely primarily on food particles that rain down from higher up in the ocean.
+Therefore, benthic animals in the deep ocean have to rely primarily on food particles that migrate down from higher up in the ocean.
 A good portion of this “food rain” is eaten by animals higher up, leaving the deep-sea benthic creatures with what little remains.

 The diversity of life is much higher at the bottom of water bodies than the top primarily because the bottom offers many more types of habitats that organisms can adapt to.
-Research indicates that the diversity of species living in the deep-sea may rival the species richness found in tropical coral reefs.
+Research indicates that the diversity of species living in the deep sea may rival the richness of species found in tropical coral reefs.